squidfunk/mkdocs-material/docs/setup/ensuring-data-privacy.md

 :   :octicons-milestone-24: Default: `bundle` – This option specifies what the
     plugin should do when encountering external assets.
-There are two options: while `report` will issue a warning message during the build, `bundle` will automatically download all external files and adjust all references:
+There are two options: while `report` will issue warning messages during the build, `bundle` will automatically download all external files and adjust all references:

     ``` yaml